 Flavors and sights of the City of Three Cultures

-Toledo, the former capital of Spain, often called the medieval Jerusalem of Occident, is one of the most significant wealth of monuments in all Spain.
-Toledo is also recognized as the ‘city of the three cultures’, because of the harmony in which the different cultures, Christians, Arabs, and Jews have shared the city for centuries.
-The Old Town maintains a remarkable artistic and cultural heritage in the form of magnificent religious temples, royal palaces, medieval fortresses, Jewish synagogues and Arab mosques.
+Toledo, the former capital of Spain, often called the medieval Jerusalem of Occident, is one of the cities with the largest abundance of monuments in all Spain.
+Also recognized as the ‘City of the Three Cultures’, because of the harmony in which the different cultures, Arabs, Jews, and Christians have shared the city for centuries.
+The Old Town maintains a remarkable cultural legacy in the form of magnificent religious temples, royal palaces, medieval fortresses, Jewish synagogues and Arab mosques.
 This varied range of influences is especially visible and captivating in the tangled streets of the Old Quarter, a real open-air museum.
 It is in this mystical part of the city where the blend of Moorish, Jewish and Christian roots is more prevalent.

 Toledo has its origins in Toletum, which is the name the Romans gave to this region on the banks of the River Tagus when they settled here after its conquest in the year 190 BC.
 Since then, the city increased its importance for centuries and, at the beginning of the Visigothic era, became the capital of Hispania.
 The later arrival of the Arabs in the 8th century, summed to the presence of Christians and Jews, made Toledo the central cultural and religious region in the Peninsula.
 These centuries were one of Toledo’s most splendid periods when, among other notable events, the Toledo School of Translators was founded.
 In the following years, especially when Carlos V became King in 1519, the city became an imperial capital.
 The way in which Christians, Arabs, and Jews lived side by side for centuries has been translated in the form of a rich artistic and cultural legacy spread all across the city.